We take our panga boat along the sandy shores of the Pacific to the Sea of Cortez.

 Whale watching and Marine mamal

 The schooling Mobula rays are not the only animals to observe in the sea of cortez Dolphins and whales are seen more during the winter months.
 We have also seen marlin, turtles and Orcas.
+See the whale species that could be encounter in Cabo.

 Sometimes it’s entirely possible that we do not see large wildlife.
 If this is the case after 2 hours then we will take you to a secluded reef and show you the abundance of fish families and soft corals that live here in Cabo.